July 6, 2023

 “I was pleasantly surprised to be named a NAI Fellow,” Prather said.
 “It is a nice recognition to have, especially with MU being a member of the Association of American Universities (AAU), and I think it also represents not just me but all my collaborators and team members that have contributed to our research efforts over the years.”

 The NAI Fellows Program highlights academic inventors who have demonstrated a spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development and the welfare of society.
+Prather alone has earned 21 issued patents in the United States and 56 issued foreign patents over the course of his 33-year career at MU.

 Prather is the director of the National Swine Resource and Research Center (NSRRC) at MU, which recently earned an $8 million expansion grant from the National Institutes of Health (NIH).
-The center on MU’s campus has become the go-to source for genetically modified pigs used by researchers across the United States and other countries to study various diseases that impact humans, including retinitis pigmentosa, spinal muscular atrophy and cystic fibrosis, the most common genetic mutation affecting Caucasian adolescents in North America.
+The center on MU’s campus has become the go-to source for genetically modified pigs used by researchers across the United States and other countries to study various diseases that affect humans, including retinitis pigmentosa, spinal muscular atrophy and cystic fibrosis, the most common genetic mutation affecting Caucasian adolescents in North America.

 “Dr. Prather is very deserving of this special honor,” said Shibu Jose, associate dean for the CAFNR Office of Research.
 “His innovative research with genetically modified pigs has enabled investigators around the world to study potential therapies and treatments for diseases that impact humans.”